 - 1. Apply the parking brake.

 - Open one of the doors.
 The open door warning light should come on.

-- Close the door.
+- 3. Close the door.

 The open door warning light should go off.

 - Turn the ignition key to "ACC".

-The SRS airbag warning light should come on.
-It goes off after about 6 seconds.

-- 5. Turn the ignition key to "ON", but do not start the engine.

-All the service reminder indicators except the open door warning light, SRS airbag warning light and low windshield washer fluid level warning light should come on.
-The "ABS" warning light goes off after about 3 seconds.
+The SRS warning light should come on.
+It goes off after about 6 seconds. - Turn the ignition key to "ON", but do not start the engine.
+All the service reminder indicators except the open door warning light and SRS warning light should come on.
+The "ABS" warning light goes off after a few seconds.